nerettilab/SIMBA3D/examples/creating_tasklists_with_python/README.md

 made.
 Once this tasklist is created, one can run it using the following command:
 > simba3d -i simple_but_long_tasklist.json

-You can create a latex report with the following command
-> simba3d-result-disp -p simple -i results/*

 # warmstarts tasklist example

 A python script called create_warmstarts_tasklist.py has been created